-Workshops can also be combined with two-day hands-on Introduction to Marxan courses, or one-day less technical explorations of the software.
+Workshops can be to the specific interests, mandates, and problems of the group.
+Workshops can also be combined with 2-3 day hands-on Introduction to Marxan courses, or one-day less technical explorations of the software.

 Learning objective 1 (for managers) is to equip managers to understand what Marxan and Marxan with Zones can and cannot do, so they can better manage technical staff, and design processes that integrate the use of these tools in efficient ways.